oracle/nosql-python-sdk/docs/installation.rst

                 #
                 handle = NoSQLHandle(config)

 See examples and test code for specific details.
 Both of these use *parameters.py* files for configuration of required information.
-The examples have instructions
+The examples can use either style of CredentialsProvider -- using a file or using a custom class.

 -------------------------
 Using the Cloud Simulator